Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Super Tank smashes survivors to death.
-		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is smashed.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is smashed to death.
 		// - "Smash Range"
 		// - "Smash Range Chance"
-		// "Smash Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is crushed to death.
+		// "Smash Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is smashed to death.
 		// - "Smash Chance"
 		// - "Smash Hit Mode"
 		// Requires "st_smash.smx" to be installed.